gayankanishka/gayankanishka/README.md

 ## Hi there, I'm Gayan K 👋

-- 🔭 I’m currently working on .NET and React projects
+- 🔭 I’m currently working on .NET and Angular projects
-- 🌱 I’m currently learning GraphQL and React Native
+- 🌱 I’m currently learning React Native
-- 💬 Ask me about .NET, JavaScript, TypeScript and Azure Cloud
+- 💬 Ask me about .NET, JavaScript, TypeScript, python and Azure Cloud
-- 🥅 2020 Goals: Improve my Tech stack :see_no_evil:
+- 🥅 2021 Goals: Be more productive :see_no_evil:
 - ⚡ Fun fact: I love to play guitar and watch movies

 ### Connect with me: